-Graduates may pick up their academic attire at the Graduation Salute or from the University Bookstore on 54th Street.
-Graduates may also place online orders and have their cap and gown shipped to their home.
+Graduates may pick up their academic attire at the Senior Salute or from the University Bookstore on 54th Street.

 Wearing your Academic Hood

 An academic hood is the wearable and visible symbol of your degree.
 The black exterior of the hood will match that of the cap and robe.
 The colors of the inner lining, crimson and gray, represent Saint Joseph's as your degree-granting institution.
 The color of the outer lining represents the degree you have earned.
 The hood should slide easily over your head, and the color of the outer lining should face outward.